iclighthouse/NameHashMap/README.md

 # NameHashMap

-NameHashMap is a mapping table of the name and hash of candid canister.
+NameHashMap is a name-hash mapping table canister.

 ## Getting started